 They don’t call it the “Land of Smiles” for nothing.
-While there are occasional tourist scams and once in a while you’ll encounter someone who isn’t smiling, by and large the people of Thailand are friendly, open and kind.Continue to 9 of 10 below.
+While there are occasional tourist scams and once in a while, you’ll encounter someone who isn’t smiling, by and large, the people of Thailand are friendly, open, and kind to foreign visitors.Continue to 9 of 10 below.

 09 of 10

-Buddhism is the country’s predominant religion and it influences everything from the architecture to the way people interact with each other.
-Any of the country’s major cities have breathtaking Buddhist temples to visit, Chiang Mai and Bangkok especially.
+Buddhism is Thailand's predominant religion, and it influences everything from the architecture to the way people interact with one another.
+All of the country’s major cities have breathtaking Buddhist temples to visit; Chiang Mai and Bangkok have the lion's share.

 10 of 10

 Whether you are on the beach or in one of Thailand’s cities, you won’t be far from the bars and nightclubs that have made the country famous.
 Don’t worry, it’s not all go-go bars and scantily clad women.
 There are plenty of discos, nightclubs, and regular bars, too.